OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 ## Common Database Change Scenarios

 This post covered a very complex scenario, the combination of two columns into one.
-There are several other database change scenarios to see which of the above techniques and recommendations can be used.
+There are several other database change scenarios detailed in the list below.
+I've included which of the above sections could be applied to the scenario.

 - Add a new column -> follow all the steps except deleting old columns and handling legacy columns
 - Renaming a column -> Don't rename.
 Follow the steps above to add a new column and delete the old column.